 The answer to the Tobacco Use question is material in determining your premium rating.
-If a Member's use of tobacco has been misstated on the Member's application for coverage under this Contract, we have the right to rerate the Contract back to the original Effective Date.
+If a Member's use of tobacco has been misstated on the Member's application for coverage under this Contract, we have the right to change the premium rating for the Contract, and apply the change back to the original Effective Date.

-Right To Change Premium
+Right to Change Premium